frc2053/team2053site/src/pages/about/index.md

 title: About our organization
 ---
 ### Overview
-Southern Tier Robotics particpates in the FIRST Robotics Competition which is part the FIRST organization.
+Southern Tier Robotics particpates in the FIRST Robotics Competition which is part of the FIRST organization.
+We are located in Vestal, NY.

 ### What is FIRST?
 The mission of FIRST® is to inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership ([firstinspires.org](https://www.firstinspires.org/about/vision-and-mission)).
 FIRST has multiple programs at each grade level Pre-K - 12th grade.
 The